In addition to her short-lived academic career, Lovelli has been appointed for consulting roles within the areas of health and development.

 There are many reasons why a person would want to go on a diet.
 Some people have to go on a diet because they are athletes.
 Some are dieting for religious reasons.

 Others need to watch what they eat because of certain conditions they have, such as food and seasonal allergies, genetics, digestive issues, etc. Some want to stay fit, while others want to become their better selves.

-When dieting for weight-loss, you are working a personal skill that is directly related to your ability to care for your body.
+When dieting for weight loss, you are working on a personal skill that is directly related to your ability to care for your body.
 The honest reality is for many people this skill is often underdeveloped, nonexistent, or first to be compromised.
 Dieting is, however, not something you are born with, and it is also not an easy thing to learn.